SahejAgarwal05/ip/docs/README.md

 ## Adding deadlines

 Deadlines are tasks that need to be completed by a certain date.
-Deadlines can be added to your list thorugh:  'deadline <name of the deadline> /by <date in YYYY-MM_DD>'
+Deadlines can be added to your list thorugh:  "deadline <name of the deadline> /by <date in YYYY-MM_DD>"

 // Give examples of usage